Community events in Scotland - what’s on

 Community spirit is strong in Scotland.
 Towns and villages all over the country take great pride in the events they host – as a celebration of friendship and true Scottish traditions.

-20th June 2015, Aberdeenshire:
+20th March 2015, Edinburgh:

 A creative exploration of storymaking, music and song for those working creatively with youngsters.